Soybean Oil: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Heart Health

-One of the most well-known benefits of soybean oil is its positive impact on cardiovascular health.
+One of the most -known benefits of soybean oil is its positive impact on cardiovascular health.
 The American Heart Association notes that replacing saturated fats with unsaturated fats, particularly polyunsaturated fats (PUFAs) found in soybean oil, can lower the risk of heart disease.
 This is attributed to several properties:

 • Cholesterol Reduction: Soybean oil is rich in linoleic acid, an omega-6 fatty acids that has been shown to reduce low-density lipoprotein (LDL) cholesterol, often referred to as “bad” cholesterol, which is a risk factor for heart disease.